muldjord/skyscraper/docs/CLIHELP.md

 ```

 ##### --cache merge:&lt;FOLDER&gt;
 This option allows you to merge two resource caches together.
 It will merge the cache located at the `<FOLDER>` location into the default cache for the chosen platform.
+The path specified must be a path containing the `db.xml` file.
 You can also set a non-default destination to merge to with the `-d` option.
 ###### Example(s)
 ```
-Skyscraper -p snes --cache merge:"path to/source/cache/folder"
+Skyscraper -p snes --cache merge:"path to/source/cache/snes"
-Skyscraper -p snes --cache merge:"path to/source/cache/folder" -d "/path to/nondefault/destination/cache/folder"
+Skyscraper -p snes --cache merge:"path to/source/cache/snes" -d "/path to/nondefault/destination/cache/snes"
 ```

 ##### --cache purge:&lt;KEYWORD|MODULE and/or TYPE&gt;